The Causal Structure of QED in Curved Spacetime: Analyticity and the Refractive Index: Example 1: symmetric plane waves

 \section{Example 1: symmetric plane waves}

 To illustrate these general results, we now consider some simple examples.
 The simplest case is when the background has a Penrose limit which is a symmetric plane wave.
 In this case, the matrix functions $R_{uiuj}(u)$ are independent of $u$.
-They can immediately be diagonalized, $R_{uiuj}=-\sigma_i^2\delta_{ij}$, with the $\sigma_i$ constant.
-The metric in Brinkmann coordinates therefore takes the form \EQ{ ds^2=-2du\,dv-\sigma_i^2y^i\,y^i\,du^2+dy^i\,dy^i \ . } The curvatures are $R_{uu} = \sum_i \sigma_i^2$ and $R_{uiui} = \sigma_i^2$.
+They can immediately be diagonalized, $R_{uiuj}=\sigma_i^2\delta_{ij}$, with the $\sigma_i$ constant.
+The metric in Brinkmann coordinates therefore takes the form \EQ{ ds^2=-2du\,dv-\sigma_i^2y^i\,y^i\,du^2+dy^i\,dy^i \ . } The non-vaishing component of the Ricci tensor is $R_{uu} = \sigma_1^2+\sigma_2^2$.

 The VVM matrix can be determined by solving the Jacobi equations \eqref{hyw} and \eqref{hh}.
-This gives $y^i(u)=c_1\cos(\sigma_iu+c_2)$ and implementing the appropriate boundary condition in \eqref{hh} selects \EQ{ A_{ij}(u,u')=\delta_{ij}\frac{\sin\sigma_i(u-u')}{\sigma_i} \ . } Hence \EQ{ \Delta_{ij}(u,u')=\delta_{ij}\frac{\sigma_i(u-u')} {\sin\sigma_i(u-u')}\ . } The matrix of refractive indices is independent of $u$ and diagonal with elements given by eqs.~\eqref{ana} -- \eqref{and} with \EQ{ \BcalF_+(z)=\delta_{ij} \int_0^{\infty-i\epsilon}\frac{dt}{t^2}\,ie^{-izt}\left[1 -\frac{\sigma_it}{\sin\sigma_it}\prod_{j=1}^2 \sqrt{\frac{\sigma_jt}{\sin\sigma_jt}}\right]\ , } and similarly for $\BcalF_-(z)$.\footnote{Notice that this result is slightly different from that quoted in \cite{Hollowood:2007ku,Hollowood:2007kt}.
+This gives $y^i(u)=c_1\cos(\sigma_iu+c_2)$ and implementing the appropriate boundary condition in \eqref{hh} selects \EQ{ A_{ij}(u,u')=\delta_{ij}\frac{\sin\sigma_i(u-u')}{\sigma_i} \ . } Hence \EQ{ \Delta_{ij}(u,u')=\delta_{ij}\frac{\sigma_i(u-u')} {\sin\sigma_i(u-u')}\ . } The matrix of refractive indices is independent of $u$ and diagonal with elements given by eqs.~\eqref{ana} -- \eqref{and} with \EQ{ \BcalF_+(z)=\delta_{ij} \int_0^{\infty-i\epsilon}\frac{dt}{t^2}\,ie^{-izt}\left[\frac{\sigma_it}{\sin\sigma_it}\prod_{j=1}^2 \sqrt{\frac{\sigma_jt}{\sin\sigma_jt}}-1\right]\ , } and similarly for $\BcalF_-(z)$.\footnote{Notice that this result is slightly different from that quoted in \cite{Hollowood:2007ku,Hollowood:2007kt}.
 The difference is because of the way the overall position of the loop was fixed.
 In \cite{Hollowood:2007ku,Hollowood:2007kt} the centre of the loops were fixed by hand to be at the origin.
 In the present work we have not needed to fix the overall position of the loops since this is done automatically because the loops are pinned at $x(0)$ to go through $x$, the origin in Rosen coordinates.
 It turns out that there is a non-trivial Jacobian between these prescriptions.} Notice that in general the integrand has branch-point singularities on the real $t$ axis since at least one of the $\sigma_j$ is real: these are the conjugate point singularities.
 When one of the $\sigma_j$ is imaginary there are also branch points on the imaginary axis.